tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 The task launches all tests found in `test/`.

+If some tests fail, you can use the `--trace` option to have more information about the failures:

+      `./symfony test:all -t

-If one or more test fail, you can try to fix the problem by launching them by hand or with the `test:unit` and `test:functional` task.
+Or you can also try to fix the problem by launching them by hand or with the `test:unit` and `test:functional` task.

+Use the `--only-failed` option to force the task to only execute tests that failed during the previous run:

+      `./symfony test:all --only-failed

+Here is how it works: the first time, all tests are run as usual.
+But for subsequent test runs, only tests that failed last time are executed.
+As you fix your code, some tests will pass, and will be removed from subsequent runs.
+When all tests pass again, the full test suite is run... you can then rinse and repeat.

+The task can output a JUnit compatible XML log file with the `--xml`
+options:

+    ./symfony test:all --xml=log.xml

 ### ~`test::coverage`~